 Best tablet for photo editing

-Outside of the introduction of the M1 chip, some of the other exciting features include a 2TB storage option, the addition of 5G (and in the US, users will be able to experience super-fast mmWave 5G) and a new 12MP ultra-wide front-facing camera with a 122º field of view.
-This new TrueDepth selfie camera is particularly intriguing, as it features the new Center Stage function, which is perfect for video conference calls and streaming content online.
+Outside of the introduction of the M1 chip, some of the other exciting features include a 2TB storage option, the addition of 5G and a 12MP ultra-wide front-facing camera with a 122º field of view.
+This TrueDepth selfie camera is particularly delightful, as it features a Center Stage function that's perfect for video calls.

-If you're in the market for a tablet running Microsoft's OS, you'll be hard pushed to beat the Surface Pro 7.
-Featuring the processing power of a laptop, a beautiful 12.3-inch PixelSense display and a longer battery life than many, the Surface Pro is, without a doubt, one of the best tablets for photo editing.
+If you're seeking a tablet running Microsoft's OS, you'll be hard pushed to beat the Surface Pro 7.
+Featuring the processing power of a laptop, a beautiful 12.3-inch PixelSense display and a longer battery life than many, this is without doubt one of the best tablets for photo editing available today.

-But what really sets the Surface Pro apart is its functionality.
-The device features the latest multicore processors, which means you're not limited to mobile versions of anything, including the operating system.
-The Pro 7 is able to run the full Windows OS and, perhaps more importantly, the full version of your favorite photo editing software too.
+This device features the latest multicore processors, which means you're not limited to mobile versions of anything, including the operating system.
+The Pro 7 is able to run the full Windows OS and that means you can download the full version of Photoshop.

-The Surface Pro 7 also has a dedicated full-size illuminated keyboard, touchpad and precise pressure-sensitive stylus (all sold separately) – the combined package providing photographers with everything they need for high-precision photo editing.
+The Surface Pro 7 also has a dedicated full-size illuminated keyboard, touchpad and precise pressure-sensitive stylus (all sold separately).
+This combined package, then, provides photographers with everything they need for high-precision photo editing.

-It might be a generation old now, but the iPad Pro 2020 is still a fantastic bit of kit.
-In general, as tablets go, this one is hard to beat when you take into account its big beautiful screen, portable and stylish design, useful peripherals and iOS running on Apple’s A12Z Bionic chipset.
+It might be a generation old now, but the iPad Pro 2020 is still a fantastic bit of kit with a big beautiful screen, portable and stylish design, useful peripherals and iOS running on Apple’s A12Z Bionic chipset.
 But does that make it one of the best tablets for photo editing?

 The answer is, quite simply, yes.
-The Pro offers an attractive combination of high power and portability, which can run Lightroom CC Mobile and Photoshop CC for iPad without issue.
+The Pro offers an attractive combination of high power and portability, which can run Lightroom Mobile and Photoshop for iPad without issue.

-The Samsung Galaxy Tab S7+ is the best Android tablet you can get right now.
+The Samsung Galaxy Tab S7+ is the best Android tablet you can get right now for photo editing.
 It's basically a laptop in terms of power, and makes for an excellent productivity tool and photo-editing base.
 With the S-Pen stylus included, it's easy to get cracking on your projects right away, with no extra cost, and the beautiful display has a refresh rate of 120Hz, making it smooth and enjoyable to use for long periods.

 If you like editing with hotkeys, it's worth also picking up the Samsung Book Cover Keyboard.
 You do have to pay extra for this, but it's a satisfying tactile device that also includes a trackpad, providing more options for those who don't care for working on a touchscreen for long periods.

-When you factor all this in, the large asking price of the S7+ starts to look a little less unreasonable.
-If it's stretching a little beyond your budget, consider the Galaxy Tab S7, which has a slightly less spectacular display and a smaller battery, but is available for a lower price, and will still do everything you need for photo editing.
+If it's stretching beyond your budget, though, consider the Galaxy Tab S7, which has a slightly less spectacular display and a smaller battery, but is available for a lower price, and will still do everything you need for photo editing.

-While the S7+ and S7 steal the headlines, the Galaxy Tab S6 is still well worth consideration.
-Weighing in at just 420 grams, this is one of the lightest, most portable tablets on the market.
+While the S7+ and S7 steal the headlines, the Tab S6 is still well worth consideration.
+Weighing in at just 420g, it's one of the lightest, most portable tablets on the market.
 But don't be fooled by its appearance, this lightweight device features enough power to handle precision photo editing on the go.

-The S6 is equipped with desktop-like software, up to 8GB of internal memory and 256GB of internal storage (expandable via MicroSD cards), so plenty of space for uploading images.
-Under the hood the S6 is powered by a Snapdragon 855 processor, meaning it can handle photo editing software (including Lightroom and Photoshop Express) with ease.
+The S6 is equipped with desktop-like software, up to 8GB of internal memory and 256GB of internal storage (expandable via microSD cards), so plenty of space for uploading images.
+Under the hood, the S6 is powered by a Snapdragon 855 processor, meaning it can handle photo editing software such as Lightroom and Photoshop Express with ease.

 The S6's 10.5-inch HDR-ready Super AMOLED display makes viewing imagery a pleasure, and unlike with Microsoft or Apple devices, the S Pen is included in the purchase price.
 The S4 also features a larger batter capacity (7,050mAh), meaning it can last up to 15 hours on one charge, and be back to full force in as little as 200 minutes with fast charging.

-The cheapest tablet on our list by a mile, the Amazon Fire HD 10 is a fantastic option if you want a portable device for light photo editing work.
-Its 10.1-inch full HD screen is more than adequate for showcasing work and its highly portable, weighing in at just 500g.
+The Amazon Fire HD 10 is a fantastic option if you want a cheap, portable device for light photo editing work.
+Its 10.1-inch full HD screen is more than adequate for showcasing work and it's highly portable, weighing just 500g.

 The Fire HD 10 is available as a 32GB or 64GB version, both of which have a microSD card slot to expand memory up to 256GB should you need it, and the battery life is said to last up to 10 hours after one full charge.

-If you prefer to work with the Windows OS and on a budget, Microsoft's Surface Go is the less powerful but still very capable alternative to the Surface Pro 6 we mentioned earlier.
-With less power comes slightly less functionality and reduced performance, however the Surface Go has enough weight behind it to handle light photo editing work comfortably.
+If you prefer to work with the Windows OS and on a budget, Microsoft's Surface Go is the less powerful but still very capable alternative to the Surface Pro 6.
+With less power comes slightly less functionality and reduced performance, but the Surface Go has enough weight behind it to handle light photo editing work comfortably.

 Unlike its bigger sibling, the Surface Go runs the locked down 10 S version of Windows, but also offers the option to switch to the full version for free.
 And by doing so, the Go offers the functionality of a standard PC, including running photo editing software, anywhere and everywhere.

-Ok so we know that makes three iPads in this list, but each of these devices offer something slightly different and therefore all are worth consideration when choosing the best tablet for photo editing.
+Ok so we know that makes three iPads in this list, but each of these devices offer something slightly different and therefore all are worth consideration.

-The latest iPad Mini is a top option if you spend a lot of time traveling.
-The lightest device on this list, the Mini weighs just under 300g, meaning it will fit in almost any camera bag and you'd barely notice its there.
+The latest iPad Mini is a good option if you spend a lot of time traveling.
+The lightest device on this list, it weighs just under 300g, so it will fit in almost any camera bag and you'd barely notice it's there.

 The cheapest iPad option on the list, it also has the smallest screen size of all the tablets we've mentioned – but what a small but beautiful display it is.
-There's enough power in the Mini to run the mobile version of Lightroom comfortably and, like the iPad Air, new added support for the Apple Pencil makes the Mini a tablet well worth considering.
+There's enough power in the Mini to run the mobile version of Lightroom comfortably and, like the iPad Air, support for the Apple Pencil makes the Mini well worth considering.

 Choosing the best tablet for photo editing